Breads & Doughs

 Step-by-step instructions on how to make No-Knead Chocolate Bread: Bulk ferment the dough in a glass bowl until it's bubbly.
 Shape and final proof the dough in the dutch oven until it's doubled in size.
 Score the top before baking.
 Bake until it's firm to touch, has a rich chocolate aroma, slightly pulled away from the edge and sounded hollow when tapped at the bottom.

-3. Bake the bread for 20 minutes, then remove the lid and bake for 20 to 25 more minutes.
+3. Bake Covered and Uncovered: Place the pot in the oven and bake for 20 minutes covered, then remove the lid and bake for another 20 to 25 minutes uncovered to get a nice, crispy crust.

 Gemma’s Pro Chef Tips